husnainsaeed00/contributor-guide-repo/README.md

 We're excited to have you on board!
 Start by exploring our list of [open issues](https://github.com/your-username/contributor-guide-repo/issues) or by checking out our [example contributions](examples/) for inspiration.

 If you have any questions or need assistance, please don't hesitate to reach out to us.
-We're here to help and guide you throughout your open source journey.
+We're here to help and guide you throughout your open-source journey.

 Happy contributing!